8VIM/8VIM/README.md

 If you move your finger from the centre-circle to any sector and stay, the cursor movement will be emulated.
 For example, if you swipe from circle->right, the cursor will move right.

 ##### Selection
 There is selection built in to the keyboard.
 If you move your finger from the right sector to the circle, the cursor will start moving left and selecting everything in it's path.
-Once you release, a selection keyboard will open up for various stupidities to do.
+Once you release, a selection keyboard will open up for various stupidities to do. (i.e. right-sector->circle->lift-finger)

 ##### Paste Functionality
-Moving your finger from left sector->circle->lift-your-finger performs a paste of watever is in the clipboard.
+Moving your finger from left-sector->circle->lift-finger performs a paste of watever is in the clipboard.

-## Initial Idea

-The application was started essentially as a clone of 8pen, which for some reason they have stopped distributing.
-(I can no longer install it even though when i paid for it!!!)

-To understand what exactly this keyboard is please watch the video "https://www.youtube.com/watch?v=99vsUF4NuLk"

-Now I will go ahead and shamlessly copy text from the original 8Pen website.

 ###### Handwriting reinvented
 The 8vim draws inspiration from handwriting.
 By mimicking the way our hand moves when constrained to a square canvas, we are able to create a natural and fun writing experience, akin to doodling on a piece of paper.